aidudezzz/deepbots-tutorials/emitterReceiverSchemeTutorial/README.md

 ```

 Finally, we check whether the episode is terminated and if it is, we save the episode score, run a training step
-for the agent giving the number of steps taken in the episode as batch size, check whether the problem is solved
+for the agent giving the number of steps taken in the episode as batch size, and check whether the problem is solved
 via the `solved()` method and break.

 If not, we add the step reward to the `episode_score` accumulator, save the `new_observation` as `observation` and loop